dhruvvyas90/qemu-rpi-kernel/README.md

 ## Emuation using Qemu's native raspi2/3 machine

-Check instructions under `native-emulation` subfolder in order to use Qemu's native raspi2/3 machine to emulate raspberry pi.
+Follow instructions under `native-emulation` subfolder in order to use Qemu's native raspi2/3 machine to emulate raspberry pi.

 ## Emulation using pre-compiled versatilepb kernels